ukrishnas/LPSharp/docs/LP-benchmark-results.md

 This page documents the benchmark results of the LP solvers.
 The solvers have been tested against the following benchmarks.

-- __WANLP__ is a benchmark of 7 models from Microsoft Azure wide area network traffic engineering scheduler.
-They solve optimization problems of approximate max-min fairness, diverse path allocation, minimizing cost and maximum utilization.

 - __Netlib__ has a collection small to medium sized MPS models that can be found [here](https://www.cuter.rl.ac.uk/Problems/netlib.shtml).
 We collected results with the largest models.